pauloricca/gif-jay/README.md

+# Introduction

 ## Installing the processing-java command

 Windows/Linux: use the processing-java program that's in the download

 Mac: in the Processing app, go to Tools > Install "processing-java"

+# Production

+## Run daemon that runs the Server and Projection child processes and reboots them if they crash

+$ npm run start

 # During development